jpillora/grunt-source/README.md

 just the Grunt related files.

 **A static solution** - The Grunt team has made [grunt-init](https://github.com/gruntjs/grunt-init) which gives you a *static* copy of a predefined template.
-Note, grunt-init does provides a way to template in new values for each copy however, this is can still be improved.
+Although `grunt-init` does provide a way to template in new values for each copy, this is can still be improved.

 **A dynamic solution** - Enter *Grunt Source*, instead of making numerous **static** copies of a given Grunt environment, you can actually use one Grunt environment for multiple projects.
 Also, having a directory separation between the Grunt environment and the actual source will help to reduce the complexity of your project.
-However, we can still have `grunt-init` like behaviour with `grunt-source` (e.g. initial placeholder source files) by using the in-built [init task](https://github.com/jpillora/grunt-source#init).
+We can still have `grunt-init` like behaviour with `grunt-source` (e.g. initial placeholder source files) by using the in-built [init task](https://github.com/jpillora/grunt-source#init).

 When using Grunt Source, projects will now contain only a `Gruntsource.json`, thereby abstracting